dashdotrobot/bicyclewheel/content/articles/articles/ferris-wheel-day.md

 ### Stresses in the Ferris Wheel

 Unlike in the bicycle wheel, the forces on the Ferris Wheel are distributed around its circumference, as Mr. Gifford noted above.
-The rim acts like to connected arches: the weight of the cars is channeled downwards through the compressive force in the rim, becoming larger and larger until we reach the bottom.
+The rim acts like two connected arches: the weight of the cars is channeled downwards through the compressive force in the rim, becoming larger and larger until we reach the bottom.

 <div class="row">
   <div class="col-md-2"></div>